MyCryptoHQ/knowledge-base-content/how-to/tokens/how-to-add-a-custom-token.md

 ---
-title: Unable to See Tokens (How to add a custom token)
+title: How to add a custom token
 description: Tokens
 tags:
   - Tokens
 priority: 100
 date_published: '2017-01-25'
-date_modified: '2020-10-06'
+date_modified: '2020-10-07'
 ---

 If you can't see a token when you access your address with MyCrypto, you simply need to add it as a custom token to your interface.
 MyCrypto ships with a list of tokens that it will automatically scan your address for, which is updated with every release.
 However, it may happen that a new token is not on this list just yet, in which case you will have to manually add it to your interface.